kyle-ewing/Moon-Calculator/README.md

 ### What it can currently do

-Take in a single moon input and display the raw and refined value of each individual ore
+Take in multiple moons as input and display the raw and refined value of each individual ore

-### Known Issues
-* Multiple inputs will display every ore in each table
-* Multiple inputs will cause the planet and moon name to have the moon id appending in front of it (delimiting error)
-* Repeating the same ore type with multiple inputs will cause an error

 ### Future additions
-* Allow for multiple inputs with no errors
 * Set up database to retain information for all inputted moons
 * Better error handling